 The purpose of the Culture Audit is to:

-- Helps differentiate companies competing for a spot on the Best Workplaces lists (e.g., Europe’s Best Workplaces, Fortune 100 Best Companies to Work For).
+• Helps differentiate companies competing for a spot on the Best Workplaces lists (e.g., Europe’s Best Workplaces, and Cyprus Best Workplace for Women).

 What Does It Include?